 I must have been sighing home another night, lamenting to myself about the catastrophe of the online dating experiment, when who do I run into right across from the métro?
 Mr Mali!
 I hadn’t seen my Montmartre stalker in a little while (possibly an actual advantage of being away so much!).
 He was harmless, but I couldn’t help wonder how he’d just appear out of nowhere at my side as I would be walking home (he appeared three times in around a week).
 “Okay, I know you think I’m too young…” he said trying to debunk my previous excuses for not wanting to go out with him.
 I hadn’t told him the real reason was that he’d thought Asia was a country instead of a continent, among other things.
 We were just on different planets, plain and simple.

 I had to raise the white flag on this dating battlefield.
 I’d be going on another trip soon and I now didn’t have time to get anything new going.
 I have to say that the “experiment” wasn’t a complete waste of time, and upon returning from that trip, I did meet someone possibly interesting from the site, in fact, too much my twin in so many ways… however, that might have to wait for another post…

 Either way, it looked that my quest would have to be rethought, but I wasn’t giving up hope.
-In the meantime, I could cuddle with Papou, my friend Gail’s fluffy persian above (he even has his own FB page), a real “cat” and the puurfect bed mate 🙂
+In the meantime, I could cuddle with Papou, my friend Gail’s fluffy persian above, a real “cat” and the puurfect bed mate 🙂